 At 11pm, at the middle of the week, the parks are packed with families, children, babies, elderly, couples, having fun, having a walk, doing a picnic, barbecue, celebrating birthdays, singing and dancing.
 It is a family culture very interesting.

 The parks itself have also caught our attention.
-Tehran has more than 800 parks and so far, at least the ones we have been to, are extremely well-maintained, very green, with grills available to cook, water tanks to drink and wash spread around (the water is drinkable), sports ground, table football (including some human table football!!), chess tables and many more.
+Tehran has more than 800 parks.
+So far, at least the ones we have been to, are extremely well-maintained, very green, with grills available to cook, water tanks to drink and wash spread around (the water is drinkable), sports ground, table football (including some human table football!!), chess tables and many more.
 Always full of people all day, but nothing like the agitation of the night.

 Dress code in Tehran

-In Iran, the hijab is compulsory, even for tourists, who besides the scarf, have also to wear trousers (trousers for men too) and a manto (a type of dress that covers up to your leg above the knees).
+In Iran, the hijab is compulsory, even for tourists.
+Besides the scarf, we have also to wear trousers (trousers for men too) and a manto (a type of dress that covers up to your leg above the knees).
 Nevertheless, it is so interesting to see the women (the ones who oppose to the dress code, obviously) finding gaps in the rules.
 The scarf (hijab) becomes just another accessory than anything else, hanging on their pony tails most of the time.
-The hair is left free underneath and mostly, it shows their personality traits, interestingly, some traits we did not expect to see here.
+The hair is free underneath.
+Mostly, it shows their personality traits, interestingly, some traits we did not expect to see here.
 Girls with pink hair, with half of their head shaved off, let alone the tattoos, piercings and many others.